 Their lives were occasionally marked in public when they married, died, or were in a small traffic accident.
-They weren’t the founders of cities, movie stars. or politicians.
+They weren’t the founders of cities, movie stars.
+Or politicians.

 My Ordinary Personal History

-And just as I reflect back on my own life, I doubt I’ll make any real headlines.
+And just as I reflect on my own life, I doubt I’ll make any real headlines.
 I am a stay-at-home mother who also happens to educate my kids in the home.

 When I was younger, I was a local beauty queen and a captain of my flag line.
 When called upon, I love to teach family history, personal finance, or in Sunday School.
 In short, I’m pretty ordinary.